Methadone Side Effects on the Body

 If you use the drug for a long time, it might lead to lung and breathing problems.
 It can also change a woman’s menstrual cycle.
 If you get pregnant, talk to your doctor about changing your dose.
 It can cause complications.

 What are the risks of Methadone?

-In addition to the Methadone side effects mentioned above, some people cannot take Methadone at all.
+Some people cannot take Methadone.
 Consult your physician if you have: